-A good way to change a move is to move the system to one of the waypoints using the Go To button on the top menu bar, and selecting Position from the list that appears, and then typing in the number of the position you want to go to.
-The system will then say Ready to Goto and will move to the desired position when Goto is pressed.
+A good way to change a move is to move the system to one of the waypoints is by selecting $\textbf{Goto} \rightarrow \textbf{Position}$ from the top menu, and then typing in the number of the position you want to go to.
+The system will then say Ready to Goto and will move to the desired position when GOTO is pressed.
 Once at the waypoint, correct the position(s), re-store the waypoint and then re-run the move.
 This is the preferred method as adding and inserting waypoints can make the move too complicated and can spoil the smooth shape of the move.
 If an existing waypoint is wrong, move to that waypoint and make it correct, then select it and re-store the new positions.